SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 When the document is in draft mode, you can make any changes to it (add the correct :guilabel:`Payment Way` or :guilabel:`Usage` that the customer might require, for example.)

-After you :guilabel:`Confirm` the customer invoice, a blue message appears: :guilabel:`The invoice will be processed asynchronously by the following E-invoicing service: CFDI (4.0)`.
-By pressing :guilabel:`Process Now`, the document will be successfully signed by the government.
-The document now has a :guilabel:`Fiscal Folio`, and the XML file is attached in the chatter.
+After you :guilabel:`Confirm` the customer invoice, a blue message appears stating: :guilabel:`The invoice will be processed asynchronously by the following E-invoicing service: CFDI (4.0)`.
+Pressing the :guilabel:`Process Now` button sends the document to be signed by the government.
+On success, the :guilabel:`Fiscal Folio` field appears on the document and the XML file is attached in the chatter.

 .. tip::
    If you press :guilabel:`Retry` in the field :guilabel:`SAT status` of the invoice, you can